-- Navigate to Settings > Agents > Endpoint Agent
+- Navigate to Endpoint Agents > Agent Settings

 - Download the appropriate Installer file based on your operating system architecture.
 Click Download - x86 Windows MSI or Download - x64 Windows MSI to start downloading the MSI installer file.
 Depending on your security settings, you may see a warning that the file can harm your computer, per the image below.
+Clicking the Allow anyone with the link to download switch reveals public links to each installer file.
 Select the Keep option to continue the download.

 - Once downloaded, double click the file in the receiving folder and select Run to start the installation.

 - Launch the installer.
 You'll be guided by the wizard through the installation steps.
 Click the Next button.